Long Island's top high school performers of the week

 BOYS LACROSSE

-Mike Howard, Sachem North, G, Jr.: He stopped 11 shots in an 18-8 Suffolk Class A playoff win over Sachem East on Wednesday.

-Jack Miller, Long Beach, A/M, Sr.: He scored four goals with six assists in a 16-4 win over New Hyde Park on Tuesday.
+Will Bystrom, Friends Academy, M, Sr.: He scored four goals with an assist in a 12-5 win over Oyster Bay on Friday in the Nassau Class D semifinals.

-Kian McCoy, Island Trees, A, Jr.: He scored seven goals in a 16-8 win over Mineola on Monday.

-Alessandro Walaitis, Mepham, A, Soph.: He scored four goals with five assists in a 17-2 win over Sewanhaka on Tuesday.

-Sabrina Boyle, Our Lady of Mercy, M, Soph: She had seven goals and an assist in a 15-7 victory over Archbishop Molloy in the CHSAA Class A final on Tuesday.
-It was her third straight game with at least seven goals and Boyle has 69 goals and 16 assists on the year.
+Max Eynon, Port Washington, G, 8th: He made 12 saves to help the Vikings edge Massapequa, 8-7, in a Nassau Class A semifinal Thursday at Hofstra.

-Sara Curley, Lynbrook, A, Sr.: She had four goals and five assists in a 19-11 victory over Mineola in the first round of the Nassau Class C playoffs on Thursday.
+Jake Lewis, Calhoun, A, Sr.: He scored seven goals with three assists in a 13-3 win over MacArthur on Monday in the Nassau Class B quarterfinals.

+Garrett Mangels, Smithtown East, M, Sr.: He scored two goals, including the winner with three minutes left to beat No. 1 Connetquot, 11-10, on Wednesday in the Suffolk Class A semifinals.

+Johnny Nawojchik, St. Dominic, G, So.: He had 12 saves in the Bayhawks' 12-8 victory at Kennedy Catholic Wednesday in the CHSAA Class A Intersectional final.

 SOFTBALL